No Pre-Licensing Required — No Fingerprinting Required

 👎 Cons

-• - High Application Fee: At $225 per license class (+ $5.60 NIPR fee), Massachusetts has one of the most expensive application fees in the country.
+• - Application Fee: At $225 per license class (+ current fee NIPR fee), Massachusetts has one of the most expensive application fees in the country.

-• - Exam Pass Rate ~50–65%: Without structured prep, many candidates fail on the first attempt — wasting the $39–$49 exam fee plus retake time.
+• - Exam readiness matters: Without structured prep, candidates may need another attempt and another $39–$49 exam fee plus retake time.

-• - Lead Paint Surcharge: P&C and Personal Lines producers pay an extra $75 lead paint surcharge at renewal — a unique Massachusetts cost.
+• - Lead Paint Surcharge: P&C and Personal Lines producers pay an extra $75 state fee lead paint surcharge at renewal — a unique Massachusetts cost.

-• - High Cost of Living: Boston is one of the most expensive cities in the U.S. — higher salaries are often offset by living costs for new agents.
+• - High Cost of Living: Boston is one of the most expensive cities in the U.S. — living costs can affect budgeting for new agents.

 How to Get Your Massachusetts Insurance License